-As an OEM, energizing efforts to increase market share in the aftermarket is crucial for growth, but also comes with its own challenges as well.
-In this blog post, we’ll detail a few of those challenges—both of which must be surmounted as a priority to attain aftermarket success.
+As an OEM, energizing efforts to increase market share in the aftermarket is crucial for growth, but also has its own challenges.
+In this blog, we’ll detail a few of those challenges—both of which must be a priority to overcome to attain aftermarket success.

-These are issues which left unattended, will draw excessively on your resources and increase the costs involved in serving your aftermarket customers.
+These are issues that, left unattended will draw excessively on your resources and increase the costs involved in serving your aftermarket customers.

-In order to compete successfully in the aftermarket, your aim to win the hearts and minds of three types of customer will play a large role with retention and growth:
+In order to compete successfully in the aftermarket, you should aim to win the hearts and minds of three types of customers that will play a large role in retention and growth:

 - Customers who have always been loyal and come to you for their aftermarket needs.